shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/05-github-actions/scale-sets.md

 ### Requesting a Runner Scale Set

 Administrator assistance is required to connect GitHub Runner scale sets on CIRRUS once your PAT has been added to OpenBao.
-More details can be found at this [link on creating tickets](../../create-tickets).
+More details can be found at this **[TODO: Add link to creating tickets]**.
 Below is an example ticket description to add a new GitHub Runner scale set to a repository.

 ```
 Hello,